Virginia Boys State Hall of Fame

 Jerry Falwell was born in Lynchburg, Virginia.
 He was educated in Lynchburg schools and in 1949 was selected to attend Virginia Boys State.
 He attended Lynchburg College and graduated from Baptist Bible College in Springfield, Missouri with a degree in Theology.

-On his return to Lychburg in 1956, he founded Thomas Road Baptist Church.
+On his return to Lynchburg in 1956, he founded Thomas Road Baptist Church.
 As the church began to grow, he had a vision for an educational system that would enable people to obtain a Christian education from kindergarten through post-doctoral programs.
 He founded Lynchburg Christian Academy in 1967.
-In 1971, he founded Lychburg Baptist College which was later renamed Liberty University.
+In 1971, he founded Lynchburg Baptist College which was later renamed Liberty University.
 He has served as Chancellor of the University since its founding in 1971.

 Dr. Falwell has received many honors throughout his career.
 In 1979, he was named Clergyman of the Year by Religious Heritage of America.
 In 1981, he was named Christian Humanitarian of the Year by Food for the Hungary International.
 He has been voted several times among the 10 Most Admired Men in America in the Good Housekeeping poll.
 He was named Virginia's Most Influential Clergyman of the 20th Century by the Virginia Historical Society.
 He has been featured on the covers of Time and Newsweek.